-Limited Partnerships
+7. Limited Partnerships

 The Texas Revised Limited Partnership Act (TRLPA), came into effect on September 1, 1997.
 See Tex.
 Rev. Civ.
 Stat. art.
 6132a-1.
-Chapter 153 of TBOC governs limited partnerships.
+On January 1, 2010, TRLPA was supplanted by Chapter 153 of the TBOC, which now governs limited partnerships.

 Under these statutes, a partner's interest in a limited partnership can be assigned.
-TRLPA art.
-7.02; Tex.
+Tex.
 Bus.
 Orgs.
 Code § 153.251.
 An assignee can become a limited partner (1) if the partnership agreement so provides, or (2) if all partners consent.
-TRLPA art.
-7.04(a); Tex.
+Tex.
 Bus.
 Orgs.
 Code § 153.253.
 Permissible contributions to acquire an interest in a limited partnership consist of any tangible or intangible benefit to the limited partnership or other property of any kind or nature, including: cash; a promissory note; services performed; a contract for services to be performed; and interests in or securities of the limited partnership, any other limited partnership, domestic or foreign, or other entity.
-TRLPA art.
-5.01; Tex.
+Tex.
 Bus.
 Orgs.
 Code § 153.201.

-Limited Liability Partnerships
+8. Limited Liability Partnerships

-Unlike general and limited partnerships, there is no statute separate and distinct from TRPA and TRLPA that governs limited liability partnerships.
-Either a general or a limited partnership may be formed as a limited liability partnership, the type of underlying partnership determines which of those two statutes applies.
-See TRPA art.
-3.08, TRLPA § 2.14; TBOC §§ 152.801, 153.351, 153.352; see also TBOC § 1.002(47) (definition of limited liability limited partnership).
+Either a general or a limited partnership may be formed as a limited liability partnership.
+TBOC §§ 152.801, 153.351, 153.352; see also TBOC § 1.002(47) (definition of limited liability limited partnership).

 As a result, many of the marital property issues encountered with limited liability partnerships will be determined by whether it is a general or limited partnership, and thus which rules will govern it.
-It is worth noting that, unlike PAs and PCs, discussed infra, there is no express statutory prohibition against awarding an interest in an LLP to a spouse who is not a member of the profession which is the focus of the partnership.
+It is worth noting that, unlike Professional Associations and Professional Corporations, discussed infra, there is no express statutory prohibition against awarding an interest in an LLP to a spouse who is not a member of the profession which is the focus of the partnership.